peej/lumberjack-keyboard/guide.md

 Insert ATMEGA328P into IC Socket.

-Ensure that you insert it in the correct orientation, the semicircular mark should match that of the IC socket.
+Ensure that you insert it in the correct orientation, the semicircular mark should match that of the silkscreen.

 ![ATMEGA328P](images/guide/atmega328p.jpg)